 What Is A Good PSAT Score?

 The most common question once PSAT scores are released is always “what is a good PSAT score?”
 The College Board, makers of the PSAT, SAT, and AP exams, releases the data online in December, along with a number of charts and graphs, with a paper version of your scores coming a few months later.
 Unfortunately, the score chart the College Board provides is nearly as confusing as the test!
 Let me help you understand what is considered a good PSAT score.
-When you are done with this post, come back and read the top three strategies to getting a better score on the PSAT.
+After this explanation, come back and read the top three strategies to getting a better score on the PSAT.

-Before you continue, please let me remind you that this is a multiple-choice exam that tests critical reading skills, math reasoning skills, and grammar errors (no essay on the PSAT, only the SAT).
-This is not a test of your intelligence and/or your future happiness!
+Before you continue, please let me remind you that this is a multiple-choice exam that tests critical reading skills, math reasoning skills, and grammar errors.
+Unlike the SAT, the PSAT does not have an essay (click the link to learn more about the 50-minute SAT essay).
+Finally, you must remember that the PSAT, SAT, and ACT are not tests of your intelligence and/or your future happiness!
 Please have the proper perspective about your scores before moving on.

 First, you will need to log on to the College Board’s website to view the scores.